django-cms/django-cms/docs/getting_started/tutorial.rst

 This error is due to the Django test server running on a different port and URL than the main webserver.
-In your test environment, you can overcome this issue by adding a :setting:`CMS_MEDIA_URL` variable to your ``settings.py`` file, and adding a url rule in urls.py to make the Django development serve the Django CMS files from this location.
+In your test environment, you can overcome this issue by adding a :setting:`CMS_MEDIA_URL` variable to your ``settings.py`` file, and adding a url rule in ``urls.py`` to make the Django development serve the django CMS files from this location.

 .. _South: http://south.aeracode.org/